bettervim/better-tmux/README.md

 ```

 ## Setting up your config
-Clone this repository, and install dependencies using your favorite package manager:
+Clone this [template](https://github.com/bettervim/better-tmux-template), and install dependencies using your favorite package manager:

 ```sh
 yarn install